balaguera/DESI/README.md

 # DESI

-This code reads binary files with SLICS IC and intepolate to a mesh. balaguera@iac.es 2020
+This c++ code reads binary files with SLICS IC and intepolate to a mesh. balaguera@iac.es 2020

 Compile with make file: